yarn start

 script to the package.json

-file, but it shouldn't be a problem.yarn start
+file, but it shouldn't be a problem.

 and navigate to http://localhost:8080/